 If you do have to leave in a hurry, it will help if you have prepared a bag which you can leave hidden somewhere safe or with someone you trust.

 Confide in someone you trust (friend, relative or perhaps a school teacher or health professional).
-They can support you and help with some planning or help put you in touch with local support services.
+They can support you and help with some planning or help put you in touch with support services.

 Safer Cornwall have produced a series of short videos highlighting some of the things you can do to prepare for leaving, keeping safe and getting help which reflect the information provided on these pages.
 See above for local support services.